d3tourrr/NomiKin-Discord/README.md

 Nomi.ai has a feature called "Rooms" which function like a group chat.
 Your Nomi will be aware of all the messages sent in a specified Discord channel, but still only respond when they normally would (when they are pinged, or when one of their keywords is used) or by a configurable random chance.
 Kindroid does not have this feature at this time.

+> NOTE: When in Rooms mode, your Nomi will ignore all messages that occur in a Discord channel that they do not have a corresponding Room for.
+That means that even if your Nomi has permissions on Discord to see a certain channel, and you ping them in that channel, if you haven't setup that Channel as a Room (details on how to do that below), your Nomi will ignore that ping.
+This means your Nomi will also ignore DMs when in Rooms mode, regardless of the setting you choose for `RESPOND_TO_DIRECT_MESSAGE` in your `.env` file.

 To setup Rooms functionality, take a look at the updated `.env.example` file.
 There are two new settings to be aware of.

 1. `CHAT_STYLE` - To use the Rooms functionality, change this to `ROOMS`.
 Any other setting, including the default of `NORMAL` will cause your Nomi to behave as it otherwise would - only seeing messages where it is pinged, and responding to them all.